-The Friends of the Duke University Libraries are proud to present the 2015 Andrew T. Nadell Book Collectors Contest.
+The Friends of the Duke University Libraries were proud to present the 2015 Andrew T. Nadell Book Collectors Contest on February 24, 2015.
 Since 1947, the Friends have presented the contest in alternate years to promote reading for enjoyment and the development of students' personal libraries.
 The contest is open to all undergraduate and graduate/professional students who are regularly enrolled at Duke University.

 The contest is named for Dr. Andrew T. Nadell M'74, who began collecting rare books when he was a student at Duke University.
 He now collects early books and manuscripts on the learned professions and skilled trades, an expansion of his earlier interest in medicine as a profession.
 With his wife, Eleanore Edwards Ramsey, he also collects the nineteenth-century Gothic Revival.
 He credits his interest in rare books to two of his mentors at Duke, Professor of Medical Bibliography G.S.T.
 Cavanagh and Professor of the History of Medicine Gert H. Brieger.

 The contest includes an undergraduate and a graduate/professional student division.
 Cash prizes for each division are as follows: